wlonk/arcadia/rules/index.md

 If you have more swords than cups, you have also cost yourself: the GM will tell you which stress to mark.

-### Perception

-Sometimes, you just need to know what another character is thinking.
-You can look into another character's heart and ask one of the questions below one time per session per point of connection strength you have with them.

-  * Is your character speaking the truth?
-  * What does your character wish I would do?
-  * What does your character intend to do?
-  * How does your character feel about this?
-  * How could I get your character to...?

-They must then answer honestly, and describe how they let it slip:

-  * A gaze
-  * A blush
-  * A word
-  * Something else

-> #### TODO: Perception
-> {: .no_toc}
->
-> When you read the fairy, there's a totally different list of questions.
-Very
-> particular for the fairy.
-How do you strengthen your connection with the
-> fairy?
->
-> The way to make this on the sheet: two slots with three black checkboxes,
-> three with two black and one grey, five with one black and two grey, and a
-> few with three grey.
-When you take an advance that lets you have more
-> intimates, you can black-outline boxes with a pen, allowing you to still
-> pencil-check them as you use them, and then erase at the end of the session.

-### Gossip

-At the end of each scene, any participant (player or GM) may call for a gossip session.
-You will want to do this to refresh your tokens, but also to evaluate what has just recently happened.
-Go around the table, and each player reads off their three social role bullet points.
-For each point that the table agrees they did, they get one role token.
-The player in the spotlight _cannot_ voice their opinion or suggest what they did that they think earns them a point unless everyone else at the table draws a blank and cannot decide one way or another.
-Everyone else, however, absolutely should discuss the spotlight character's behavior in as animated a fashion as they like!

-Remember, if a character has a ruined reputation, they do not gain any social tokens for the associated actions.

-### Leverage

-> #### TODO: Leverage
-> {: .no_toc}
->
-> Flesh this out.

-Sometimes, a character has leverage over another character.
-This makes getting them to do what you want easier.

 ### Duels